 November 20th, 2019 by the STORIS Marketing Team

 Customers have been primed to demand delivery efficiency.
-STORIS’ latest Release 10.2 is packed with functionality that helps retailers meet customers’ need for speed through streamlined operational processes.
+STORIS’ Release 10.2 is packed with functionality that helps retailers meet customers’ need for speed through streamlined operational processes.

 Internal Transfers across a retailer’s supply chain make efficient use of inventory and enable retailers to fulfill orders faster.